 There is a beautiful expression of that reality in an ancient homily of Holy Saturday as given in the Breviary for that day.

-With the frequent use of the Apostles' Creed at Mass it is all the more important that we have a correct and full understanding of the
+With the frequent use of the Apostles' Creed at Mass it is all the more important that we have a correct and full understanding of the truths it expresses.

 Fr Paul Bateman, Morans Crossing.